 He has gone close to recording his maiden County Championship century on a number of occasions, including a brilliant 92 to help Yorkshire recover from early strife against Nottinghamshire at Scarborough in mid-August 2019, with the county ultimately claiming a comprehensive victory.

 Hopefully that maiden Championship ton will arrive in 2022.

 Tattersall, a former England Under 19s player, was released from Headingley in 2015 after making one first-team appearance two years earlier.

 He then returned to Yorkshire ranks in 2017 having previously impressed in the second team, with the coaches seeing something in him to think he could make a wicketkeeper.

 Tattersall had previously captained Yorkshire at Under 17s, Academy and Second XI level between 2012 and 2014 as well as England Under 19s in 2013.

 He was their vice skipper at the following year’s World Cup in the UAE when he played alongside Will Rhodes and Matthew Fisher as they made the semi-finals.

-Tattersall, who did a bit of keeping in his junior days – his father was a wicketkeeper, first pulled on the White Rose as an Under 13.
+Tattersall, who did only a little a bit of keeping in his junior days – his father was a wicketkeeper, first pulled on the White Rose as an Under 13.

-He helped York CC retain their Yorkshire Premier League North title in 2018 and continues to play for them when county commitments allow.
+He helped York CC retain their Yorkshire Premier League North title in 2018.